theNewFlesh/corkscrew/README.md

   - The last line in the zshrc file sources all the scripts in ~/.oh-my-zsh/custom/scripts
   - Some scripts alter shell keybindings
   - Some scripts reassign common terminal utilities like `cat`
-  - Some functions expect packages to exist on your system like `parallel` and `exa`
+  - Some functions expect packages to exist on your system like `parallel` and `eza`